 Rebalancing means buying and selling funds to return the investment percentages back to your preferred mix.
 So if you chose to have 70% invested in stock funds and 30% in bond funds, and after a time the mix grew to 75% stock funds and 25% bond funds, Fidelity go would sell a portion of the stock funds and buy bond funds to return to your pre-selected 70% – 30% allocation.

 Fidelity Go doesn’t have a specific percentage parameter that guides rebalancing.
 Instead, they continuously monitor your portfolio and the investment environment.
 If the markets move significantly in either direction, causing your portfolio to stray from the preferred allocation, the company rebalances it back to your preferred percentages.

 The Fidelity Go sign up process couldn’t be easier.
 You can do it in just a few minutes.
-It starts with a seven part questionnaire.
+It starts with a seven-part questionnaire—or less!

-- This account is for – Just me or Me and My Partner.
+- This account is for – Just Me or Me and My Partner.
 You will be prompted to enter your partner’s birth year, if applicable.

-- I am investing for – Retirement or Something else (car or down payment on a house)
+- I am investing for – Retirement or Something Else (like a car or down payment on a house).

 - I have $____________ to start and want to contribute $____________ each month.

 - My household’s total annual income before taxes is about $_____________.

 - Where would you be most comfortable placing yourself on the risk tolerance scale? – 1 (more conservative) TO 10 (more aggressive)